tangledhelix/DP_presidents/README.md

 * [ ] 035: table
 * [ ] 043: table
 * [ ] 048: table
+    * [ ] Width 84 per F1.
+Use double vertical bar to get 83?
 * [ ] 051: table
 * [ ] 057-8: multi-page table
 * [ ] 059-060: multi-page table
+    * [ ] Width 82 per F1.
+Use double vertical bar to get 81?
+    * [ ] Footnote for this table has 3 anchors
 * [ ] 059-060: 3 footnote markers pointing to same footnote
 * [ ] 067: table
 * [ ] 067: 2 footnotes with multiple anchors